rmccullagh/libsmartstring/README.md

 ## SmartString
-A "smart" string buffer for C. Wny is it smart?
+A "smart" string buffer for C. Why is it smart?
 It automatically resizes itself to fit any size string.
 It has an easy API for dynamic strings.

 `SmartString* smart_string_new(void)`